Struggling to find cloud security expertise?

 Supporting KubeArmor on Oracle Linux

-While UEK (Unbreakable Enterprise Kernel) is a heavily fortified kernel image, the security of the pods and the containers are still the responsibility of the application developer.
+While UEK (Unbreakable Enterprise Kernel) is a heavily fortified kernel image, the security of the pods and the containers is still the responsibility of the application developer.
 KubeArmor, a CNCF (Cloud Native Computing Foundation) sandbox project, is a runtime security engine that leverages extended Berkeley Packet Filter (eBPF) and Berkeley Packet Filter-Linux Security Module (BPF-LSM) to protect the pods and containers.

 With version 0.5, KubeArmor integrates with BPF-LSM for pod and container-based policy enforcement.
 BPF-LSM is a new LSM (Linux Security Modules) that’s introduced in the newer kernels (version > 5.7).
 BPF-LSM allows KubeArmor to attach bpf-bytecode at LSM hooks that contain user-specified policy controls.